nvecoven/INFO0948-2/Projects/2021-2022/README.md

 * You can work in teams of up to two people.

-* Your deliverables must be submitted as a _zip_ archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/).
+* Your deliverables must be submitted as a _zip_ archive on the [Gradescope platform](https://www.gradescope.com/) in Assignements.

 * Important dates (unless otherwise noted, all project items are due by 11:59 pm):